Whiplash Injury Lawyer

 If you don’t seek medical attention soon after a traffic accident, the chance of being able to seek damages declines.
 Insurance companies are banking on that.
 It’s wise to either head to the emergency room immediately following an accident or to at least visit your primary care physician within a few days to get checked out.
 Be aware that how a person physically feels immediately after an accident doesn’t always accurately reflect injuries.
 The body’s defense mechanisms can make you almost numb from the shock of impact.
 Medical professionals can look for signs and symptoms of injury.
 The sooner you get treatment, the less likely you’ll be to sustain long-term discomfort, and the more likely you’ll be to have the law on your side if you decide to seek compensation.
 Chronic pain caused by someone else’s negligence behind the wheel is not something anyone should have to live with.

 If you have suffered a whiplash injury as the result of an accident, you need an experienced attorney to effectively represent your interests.
 At the Johnson Law Firm, our Pikeville whiplash lawyers handle personal injury cases in Eastern Kentucky and statewide.
 Our founder, Billy Johnson, has made it his life’s work to help people throughout Kentucky and is a proven advocate with over 15 years of experience.
 It’s important to speak with an attorney as soon as possible after you are injured in an accident, because any delay can cause critical evidence to be lost and make it harder to prove fault.
 You need your own investigative team working to secure the evidence needed to prove your claim.
 To get our team started immediately on your behalf, contact us today for a free, no-obligation case review.
-Fill out this evaluation form or give us a call at 606-433-0682.
+Fill out our evaluation form or give us a call at 606-437-4488.